Live from the Southern Command in sunny South Florida.

 Shaleg Murray, I hope I'm pronouncing that right, leaving the Washington Post to become Joe Biden's communication.

-Well, join the uh Biden communications team.
+Well, join the Biden communications team.

-Today uh we have a story here by Brian Preston from the Tacler, uh, which is a an update on what's going on at Fukushima from the International Atomic Energy Agency, and it is far less alarming than some of what we've been hearing in the media.
+Today, we have a story here by Brian Preston from The Tackler, which is an update on what's going on at Fukushima from the International Atomic Energy Agency.

-Important things to note, the worst evaluation is now level five, which is equal to three mile island.
+Important things to note, the worst evaluation is now level five, which is equal to Three Mile Island.

-So the international now, a lot of people think that there's some lying going on to avoid panic.
+So the international, now, a lot of people think that there's some lying going on to avoid panic.

 Other people think that there's hysteria going on in the media.